-The other complaints "similarly focus on ExxonMobil's Texas-based speech and associational activities" by targeting, among other things, a 1988 memo from an ExxonMobil public affairs manager that proposed "[r]esist[ing] the overstatement and sensationalization [sic] of potential greenhouse effect," and a 2007 Corporate Citizenship Report, issued from ExxonMobil's Texas headquarters.
+The five San Mateo complaints "focus on ExxonMobil's Texas-based speech and associational activities" by targeting statements made by ExxonMobil employees in Texas, including (1) a 1988 memo that proposes "[r]esist[ing] the overstatement and sensationalization [sic] of potential greenhouse effect[s]"; (2) a 1996 publication with a preface by its former CEO; and (3) a 2007 Corporate Citizenship Report, issued from the company's Texas headquarters.
 Id. ¶ 30.
-Several of the potential defendants justified participation in the litigation "by accusing the energy sector of attempting to 'sow uncertainty' about climate change."
-Id. ¶ 32.